uncoolplane/dev-mt-in/README.md

 ## Day 1:
 __Bottom Nav__
-* Navigation is controlled at the bottom of the screen
+* Navigation is controlled at the bottom of the screen (at top for now)
-* User can navigate between `View Friends` `Find Friends` and `Update Profile`
+* User can navigate between `View Friends` `Find Friends` and `Update Profile` (on hold ... need components to combine functionality)
-* Currently focused 'page' is underlined
+* Currently focused 'page' is underlined (???)

 __Entry View__
 * Entry view is seen when the user first enters the application